pateli18/browser-calls-flask/README.md

 ## Local development

-This project is built using the [Flask](http://flask.pocoo.org/) web framework.
-It runs on Python 2.7+ and Python 3.4+.

 1. To run the app locally, first clone this repository and `cd` into it.

 1. Create and activate a new python3 virtual environment.